Boston Architectural College

 Story by Michelle Ameno

 Watch this Lecture

-The BAC is pleased to announce the launch of a Master of Design Studies in Design for Human Health (MDS-DHH), a new degree program designed to provide students with the knowledge to assess and design private, public, and community environments based on the human dimensions of physical activity, cognitive performance, and psychological wellbeing.
+The BAC is pleased to announce the launch of a Master of Design Studies in Design for Human Health (MDS-DHH), a new degree program designed to provide students with the knowledge to assess and design private, public, and community environments based on the human dimensions of physical activity, cognitive performance, and psychological well-being.

 "There is an increased global awareness of how design can improve human health," said BAC President Ted Landsmark.
-"To enhance how the Boston Architectural College's graduates, faculty, firms and communities can learn more about the positive effects of design studies on human well-being, the BAC has retained the services of Dak Kopek to develop and lead a new multi-disciplinary program in this emerging field.
+"To enhance how The Boston Architectural College's graduates, faculty, firms, and communities can learn more about the positive effects of design studies on human well-being, the BAC has retained the services of Dak Kopek to develop and lead a new multi-disciplinary program in this emerging field.
 Boston is home to renowned health providers and great firms whose designs have improved health conditions around the world.
-Dak Kopec and the BAC are drawing upon this deep expertise to develop the only comprehensive health improvement design program in the Northeast, with roots in the diverse bodies of knowledge found in architecture, interior design, landscape architecture and design studies."
+Dak Kopec and the BAC are drawing upon this deep expertise to develop the only comprehensive health improvement design program in the Northeast, with roots in the diverse bodies of knowledge found in architecture, interior design, landscape architecture, and design studies."